Historical Timeline of Karmanos Cancer Institute

 2014

-• The Barbara Ann Karmanos Cancer Institute joins McLaren Health Care to form the largest cancer network in the state of Michigan diagnosing and treating more than 12,500 new cancer cases each year.
+• The Barbara Ann Karmanos Cancer Institute joined McLaren Health Care to form the largest cancer network in the state of Michigan.
+This network diagnoses and treats more than 12,500 new cancer cases each year.

-• NCI-Lead Academic Participating Site for the National Clinical Trials Network (NCTN)
+• National Cancer Institute-Lead Academic Participating Site for the National Clinical Trials Network (NCTN)

 2017

-• CAR T-cell therapy received FDA approval; Karmanos is one of 18 sites in the world that participated in its development.
+• CAR T-cell therapy received FDA approval; Karmanos was one of 18 sites in the world that participated in its development.

 2020